simonnickel/snap-theme/README.md

 # SnapTheme

 A toolset to abstract Colors, Fonts, Icons and Numbers into semantic definitions for a SwiftUI app.
-The package contains a Theme definition to hold semantic values and a set of ViewModifier to apply them to SwiftUI views.
+The package contains a Theme definition to hold values and a set of ViewModifier to apply them to SwiftUI views.

 [![Documentation][documentation badge]][documentation]